-Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eyes of the community, The categories do not denote scientific definitions of anthropological origins.
+Race/ethnicity: Category used to describe groups to which individuals belong, identify with, or belong in the eves of the community.
+The categories do not denote scientific definitions of anthropological origins.
 A person may be counted in only one group.

-Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions are unable to place in one of the specified racial/ethnic categories.
+Race/ethnicity unknown: Category used to classify students or employees whose race/ethnicity is not known and whom institutions

 Recognized Postsecondary Credential: Includes both Title IV eligible degrees, certificates, and other recognized postsecondary credentials.
 Any credential that is received after completion of a program that is eligible for Title IV federal student aid.
 Credentials that are awarded to recognize an individual's attainment of measurable technical or industry/occupational skills necessary to obtain employment or advance within an industry occupation.
-(Generally based on standards developed or endorsed by employers or industry
+(Generally based on standards developed or endorsed by employers or industry ociations)

-Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle

-\Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious
+Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues